AlokQATest/LoginTestCases/README.md

 **Invalid Testcases:**
 1. No data input and direct Login
 2. Invalid username and valid password
-3. Valid username ad invaild password
+3. Valid username and invaild password

 Note: Testdata is contained in TestData excel file